dolbeysystems/fusion-cac-web-docs/content/release-notes/v2.60/_index.md

 **CACTWO-7359 {{< rawhtml >}}<span style="color:#1F497D">(Enhancement)</span>{{< /rawhtml >}}**

 A new level of ‘Informational’ has been added to the [Validation Management](https://dolbeysystems.github.io/fusion-cac-web-docs/administrative-user-guide/tools/validation-management/) page.
 When set, the rule will show as light blue on the Code Summary page, and will not interfere with saving or submitting an account.
 A new option for ‘Navigate to’ has also been added:  Web Page.
 When using this option, a blank field will open up so the user can add the webpage URL.
 Note that this has to start with http:// or https://.
-When this validation shows in the Code Summary, clicking on it will that URL in a new tab.
+When this validation shows in the Code Summary, clicking on it will open that URL in a new tab.

 ![Informational Validation Rule](InfoValidationRule.png)